-There seems to be fear among some young women that the war is taking all of the men and they will not get husbands.
+There seems to be fear among some young women that the war is taking all of the men and they will not get married.
 There is the danger of their attitude resulting in their taking on a life partner that they would not even have considered in normal times.
-A very sensible student said the other day, "These girls ought to go to a Reception Center and see how most of the men look when they arrive there.
+A very sensible student said the other day, these girls ought to go to a Reception Center and see how most of the men look when they arrive there.
 They would not be so anxious to jump into marriage with the first soldier in uniform they see.
-There is so much difference between the appearance of the inductee and the man after he has been placed in uniform as to seem to make him two different persons, but inwardly he is the same person with the same background, the same thoughts, the same training or lack of it."
+There is so much difference between the appearance of the inductee and the man after he has been placed in uniform as to seem to make him two different persons, but inwardly he is the same person with the same background, the same thoughts, the same training or lack of it.

 These are all needs that the college might meet from the point of view of the unmarried student.
 What is the obligation of the college to the married student?
 There are many problems facing the married student due to war conditions.
-As I think of these problems how they fall into two categories.
-First, those facing the young married student during the time her husband is away; and second, those facing her when he returns.
+As I think of them how they fall into two categories.
+First those facing the young married student during the time her hus and is away; and second, those facing her when he returns.

-Many young married women are asking themselves the question- what shall I do with my time while my husband is in the army?
-Shall I mave dates with other men?
+Many young married women are asking themselves the question-what shall I do with my time while my husband is in the army?
+Shall I have dates with other men?
 If so, how often and what kind of dates.
 How shall I fill in the time that hangs so heavily on my hands?

 There is the problem of meeting the housing needs of married students, both during the time of their husband's furloughs and during the time they are on foreign soil.
 There are the problems of the married student who lives with her own family or with the family of her husband.
 There is the problem of pregnant mothers.
-How shall the college counsel and guide them.
-There is the problem of making good housewives and future home makers cut of these students.
+How shall the college counsel and guide them?
+There is the problem of making good housewives and future home makers out of them.

 There are financial problems of the war bride.
 Many are getting money from husbands abroad and often do not know what to do with it.
-Unless these students are very careful there will be disagreements with their husbands when and if they return as to, "What have you done with the money I sent you."
-Even if the husbands do not return they need advice about financial matters.
-It is believed that after the war conditions subside there will be many economic problems.
-The spend-thrift now will be the sufferer tomorrow.
+Unless these students are very careful there will be disagreements with their husbands when and if they return as to, what have you done with the money I have sent you.
+Even if the husbands do not return they need advice about financial matters, for it is generally believed that after the war conditions subside there will be many economic problems.
+The spend thrift now will be the Outferer tomorrow.

 I have in mind a specific student whose husband sent her \$100.

 She was elated over the matter.
-When asked what was she going to do with it, she said I am going to pay back some girls who loaned me money, I am going to buy a book, I am going to get some dresses from the cleaners and then I and my friends are going to splurge the rest Upon further inquiry it was found that her real expenses were less than \$10.00.
+When asked what was she going to do with it, she said, I am going to pay back some girls who loaned me money, I am going to buy \$1000.
+I am going to get some dresses from from the cleaners and then I and my friends are going to splurge the rest."
+Upon further inquiry it was found that her real expenses were less than \$10.00.
+(She was persuaded to buy two bonds with the remainder instead of splurging all of it.)